fangninghe/brahmbhatt_spandan_spring17/final/README.md

 3. Create a matrix with **lan** and **lon**.
    The map is shown below:
     !['data2011'](/final/analysis/ana_[1-5]/ana_1.png)

+### Conclusion
+According to the map, most of the H1-B opportunities are at the east and west coasts.

 ## Analysis 2： Find the top 10 states with the most HI-B visa opportunities by year